disclose-framework/spec/specification/overview.md

 The seven Core Commerce signals in v0.1 use `methodology_version: "core-commerce-v0.1"`.

+Publishers SHOULD suppress a Core signal or mark it with `signal_status: "insufficient_volume"` where the qualifying sample size is too small to support reliable interpretation or where publication could expose commercially sensitive or re-identifiable behaviour.
+Until profile-specific thresholds are defined, publishers SHOULD declare the sample size basis or suppression rule used.
+When safe, publishers SHOULD include `sample_size_band` rather than exact transaction counts.

 #### `disclose:product_return_rate`

 - **Definition:** Rate of units returned during the trailing 90-day observation window.
 - **Numerator:** Returned units, including returnless refunds where no item is physically returned.
 - **Denominator:** Shipped units during the same observation window.
 - **Exclusions:** Test orders, cancelled orders never shipped, duplicate orders, and exchanges where the buyer selected a replacement item without a refund.
+- **Minimum sample guidance:** Publishers SHOULD suppress or mark as `insufficient_volume` when shipped-unit volume is too low to support reliable interpretation.
 - **Rounding:** Decimal ratio rounded to four decimal places unless a publisher declares greater precision.

 #### `disclose:on_time_shipment_rate`